Public Health and Clinical Data Exchange

 Refers to data generated through clinical processes involving patient care, and it is used to distinguish between data and “test data” which may be submitted for the purposes of enrolling in and testing electronic data transfers.

-The MIPS eligible clinician must attest YES to being in active engagement with a PHA to electronically submit case reporting of reportable conditions.
+The MIPS eligible clinician must attest YES or TRUE to being in active engagement with a PHA to electronically submit case reporting of reportable conditions.

-For multiple registry engagement, report as YES if there is active engagement with more than one electronic case reporting registry.
+For multiple registry engagement, report as YES or TRUE if there is active engagement with more than one electronic case reporting registry.

 Note: The following measures are included in the Public Health and Clinical Data Exchange objective: Immunization Registry Reporting, Electronic Case Reporting, Public Health Registry Reporting, Clinical Data Registry Reporting, and Syndromic Surveillance Reporting.